have compared rates and saved money over the last 24 hours

 But don’t despair if any of these factors apply to you.
-There are companies that specialize in high-risk — or “non-standard” — home insurance.
+There are high risk home insurance companies.
+In other words, they specialize in high-risk—or “non-standard”—home insurance.
 You can expect to pay higher premiums than you would for a regular policy.
-But at least you have options.
-Read on to find out if you’re likely to need high-risk coverage and what you can do to help manage your premiums.
+But, at least you have options.
+Read on to find out if you’re likely to need high-risk home insurance coverage and what you can do to help manage your premiums.

-You may land in the high-risk category for any number of reasons — it could be due to the condition of the building you want to insure, its location, how often it will be vacant and for how long, as well as your personal history with other insurers.
+You may find yourself needing high-risk homeowners insurance for any number of reasons.
+Some of these could include, the condition of the building you want to insure, its location, how often it will be vacant and for how long, and your personal history with other insurers.
 Here’s a rundown on key issues that may affect your status.

 Older buildings: Outdated systems such as knob-and-tube wiring or galvanized steel plumbing can put your home into the high-risk category.
 So can outdated building materials.
 Heritage features may also be more costly to insure as they may require special trades or materials for repairs.